MicrosoftDocs/visualstudio-docs/docs/vsto/walkthrough-binding-to-data-from-a-service-in-a-vsto-add-in-project.md

 ms.workload:
   - "office"
 ---
-# Walkthrough: Binding to Data from a Service in an VSTO add-in Project
+# Walkthrough: Binding to Data from a Service in a VSTO add-in Project
   You can bind data to host controls in VSTO Add-in projects.
 This walkthrough demonstrates how to add controls to a Microsoft Office Word document, bind the controls to data retrieved from the MSDN Content Service, and respond to events at run time.

  **Applies to:** The information in this topic applies to application-level projects for Word 2010.
 For more information, see [Features Available by Office Application and Project Type](../vsto/features-available-by-office-application-and-project-type.md).